DVSB/WIMUtil/README.md

 # Memory's Windows Installation Media Utility 🧰

+## 📦 Project Archived

+**This repository is archived and no longer maintained as of November 2025.**

+**Why?** WIMUtil has been successfully integrated into my larger project, [**Winhance**](https://github.com/memstechtips/Winhance).
+Rather than maintain two separate projects, I've decided to focus development efforts on Winhance, which includes all of WIMUtil's functionality and much more.

+**What should you use?** For Windows installation media customization, please use:
+👉 **[Winhance](https://github.com/memstechtips/Winhance)** - Actively maintained, more features, better support

+**Can I still use WIMUtil?** Yes!
+This repository remains available for anyone who needs this specific version, but it will not receive updates or bug fixes.

+---

 The **Windows Installation Media Utility** (*not .WIM - Windows Imaging Format Utility*) is a simple tool designed to help optimize and customize Windows Installation Media, streamlining your Windows installs.

 Contributions to this project are welcome!
 However, please understand that I prefer to develop and work on these projects independently.
 I do value other people's insights and appreciate any feedback, so don't take it personally if a pull request is not accepted.